Skip to main content

 Refer to the TypeScript reference page for information about the types and interfaces referenced below.

-The optional second parameter is an options object to configure the parsing behavior or query generation (see Configuration).
+The optional second parameter configures parsing behavior and query generation (see Configuration).

 SQL